Application Steps and Requirements

 Option B: Apply online, pay by mail

-Use the LSAC electronic application to transmit your application, but submit your $60 application fee and a paper copy of your signature/certification letter by mail.
-To do this, follow the instructions carefully, then print out the certification letter and mail it and the fee to us.
+Use the LSAC electronic application to transmit your application and signature/certification, but submit your $60 application fee by mail.
+To do this, follow the instructions carefully, submit your application and signature electronically, and mail the fee to us.
 Please note that you must use this method if you are applying with an application fee waiver.

 Essay and Personal Statement

 YLS requires one 250-word essay on a subject of your choice.
 Faculty readers look to this essay to get a glimpse of your character, intellectual passions, analytical abilities, and writing skills.
 The choice of topic -- a personal anecdote or interest, an academic subject, or a current event -- can itself be illuminating.